-The urban area of Shenzhen is China’s first and perhaps still most visible economic success story after the country opened itself to the outside world during the early 1980s.
-Once little more than a sleepy fishing village across the strait from bustling Hong Kong, Shenzhen has been transformed in less than three decades into a financial megalopolis of graceful skyscrapers, luxury condominiums, shopping malls, broad tree-lined avenues and world famous golf courses.
-Its location in the south of Guangdong Province facing the South China Sea puts Shenzhen squarely in a sub-tropical region with an average of some 70 thunderstorm days each year.
-Lightning activity – particularly focused between the months of April and October – can be especially severe, lasting for prolonged periods and with high ground flash density as well as high peak currents.
-Several years ago, INMR travelled to Shenzhen to report on a program begun by local power authorities in 2000 to mitigate lightning outages on 110 kV and 220 kV lines by selectively installing externally gapped line arresters (EGLAs).
+The urban area of Shenzhen is located in the south of Guangdong Province facing the South China Sea.
+This puts it squarely in a sub-tropical region with an average of some 70 thunderstorm days each year.
+Lightning activity is focused between April and October and can be especially severe, lasting for prolonged periods and with high ground flash density as well as high peak currents.
+Several years ago, INMR reported on a program by local power authorities to mitigate lightning outages on 110 kV and 220 kV lines by selectively installing externally gapped line arresters.

-Shenzhen’s power network is still expanding rapidly with some 100 km of new transmission lines being added each year.
-With this type of growth, it is not seen as practical or financially feasible to equip all of these with arresters.
-Instead, the plan is to continue to selectively install EGLAs based on a review of yearly lightning outage statistics.
+Shenzhen’s power network continued to expand rapidly in the years following start of the arrester installation program with new transmission lines added each year.
+With this type of growth, it was not seen as practical to equip all with arresters.
+Instead, the plan has been to continue to selectively install EGLAs based on a review of yearly lightning outage statistics.